zramos2/OverTheWire/Bandit/lvl5-6.md

 We are trying to find the file that meets the properties of this level.
 Such as:
 - human-readable
 - 1033 bytes in size
-- not executable\
+- not executable

 We need to run a specific search.
-Most of the files are readable text but only 1 file has 1033 bytes.\
+Most of the files are readable text but there is only  1 file has **1033** bytes.\
 You can use `find . -size 1033c` to find the place of where its located and find the password that way.